openvinotoolkit/openvino/docs/OV_Runtime_UG/Integrate_with_customer_application.md

    @snippet snippets/CMakeLists.txt cmake:integration_example

-## Build Your C++ Application

-For details about building your application, refer to the CMake files for the sample applications.
-All samples source code is located in the `<INSTALL_DIR>/samples` directory, where `INSTALL_DIR` is the OpenVINO™ installation directory.

 To build your project using CMake with the default build tools currently available on your machine, execute the following commands:

 > **NOTE**: Make sure you set environment variables first by running `<INSTALL_DIR>/setupvars.sh` (or `setupvars.bat` for Windows).
 Otherwise the `OpenVINO_DIR` variable won't be configured properly to pass `find_package` calls.